 ITER is a worldwide fusion effort and will be built in France.
 DIII-D with its non-circular cross-section and versatile experimental capability has had a profound impact on the redesign of ITER, including the development of the physics basis for key ITER issues and advanced ITER operation.

-Research on DIII-D is open to proposals from all countries with which the DOE has a cooperative agreement.
-Worldwide, a total of 451 research proposals were received for the 2004-2005 research campaign.
-Funding-constrained runtime means about 100 research proposals can get time in any year; hence, the research backlog is generally about 4 years.
+Research on DIII-D is open to proposals from all countries with which the a cooperative agreement with the U.S. DOE Department of Energy. has a cooperative agreement.
+Worldwide, we receive some 500 a total of 451 research proposals per year, however were received for the 2004-2005 research campaign.
+Funding-constrained runtime means only about 100 research proposals can get time in any most years; as a result, our research backlog is generally about 4 years.

 Details of 2015 Research planning are available here.